forseti-security/forseti-security/_docs/_latest/setup/install.md

   1. Checking out a specific version of Forseti by tag, e.g. `v2.0.0.`.

       ```bash
-      # make sure you are in forseti-security folder.
+      # make sure you are in the forseti-security folder.
       git fetch --all
       git checkout tags/v2.0.0
       ```